 It later underwent renovation work, during the 15th and 16th centuries, and was expanded in the mid-1600s, with the addition of the part on the left of the façade.
 We know that at least the wooden furnishings added at this time were worked on by Bartolomeo Tiberino from Arona.

-Following the consecration of the new parish church by Vittone (1783), it was gradually abandoned and, at the end of the eighteenth century, it was divided into two parts: one owned by the municipality and the other by the Durio family, who donated it to the Municipality in 1989.
+Following the consecration of the new parish church of Vittone (1783), Santa Maria delle Grazie was gradually abandoned.
+And at the end of the 18th century, it was divided into two parts: one belonging to the local council and another to the Durio family, who donated their part to the council in 1989.

 Inside the church are two important cycles of frescoes.
 The earlier of the two dates to around 1489 and has been attributed to the workshop of Tommaso Cagnola: what remains of this cycle is the decoration of the apse, more or less intact, featuring the apostles, Christ Pantocrator and the symbols of the Evangelists, while other well-preserved images can be noted coming through along the walls from beneath the decorative layer painted over the cycle later.

 A little more complete is the 16th-century fresco by the painter from Novara Angelo De Canta, dated 1543: in addition to the beauty and artistic significance of the images, this cycle is of particular importance as a testament to the work of the artist, of which little remains in the Novara area.